Scott Hartnell: Philadelphia Flyers

 After a disappointing 2009–10 regular season that saw Hartnell's numbers dip to 44 points (14 goals and 30 assists), Hartnell came alive in the playoffs when placed on a line with Daniel Brière and Ville Leino.
-This line helped lead the Flyers to their first Stanley Cup Finals since 1997.
+This line helped lead the Flyers to their first Stanley Cup Final since 1997.
 Hartnell played in all 23 games for the Flyers and scored eight goals (including two in game six of the finals) and nine assists, good enough for sixth on the Eastern Conference-winning Flyers with 17 points.

 Hartnell continued to produce on a line with Brière and Leino through the 2010–11 season with 24 goals and 25 assists in 82 games.
 However, the Flyers struggled in the second half of the season and found an early playoff exit.
 Hartnell himself struggled at the beginning of the following season, with only two points in his first seven games, but would heat up after being placed on a line with Jaromír Jágr and Claude Giroux.
 On December 13, 2011, Hartnell scored his 200th career goal against Washington Capitals goaltender Tomáš Vokoun, which also was Hartnell's sixth goal in six games.

 Hartnell finished the 2011–12 season with a career-high 37 goals.
 In a late regular season game against Pittsburgh, Hartnell mocked a Penguins fan dressed as Hulk Hogan sitting directly behind the Flyers bench.
 This caused the Flyers organization to create a special T-shirt with Hartnell's "Hogan" gesture on it, which was given to every fan in attendance for Game 3 of the Eastern Conference Quarterfinals against the same Penguins.

 The 2012–13 season proved to be one of the worst seasons Hartnell had experienced in his professional career.
 After a year in which he scored career highs in goals (37), points (67) and plus-minus rating (+19) and tied a then-career high in assists (30), Hartnell produced just eight goals and three assists for 11 points on the season.
 He was held scoreless in 25 out of the 32 games he played during the season, while also missing 16 games due to an injury.
 In addition to his poor scoring, his play caused him to be taken off of his normal line at times, which was centred by Flyers captain Claude Giroux.
 Moreover, to cap off a disappointing individual season, the Flyers missed out on the year's playoffs.